aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 .. code:: bash

     docker run -d -p 3000:3000 \
       --mount type=bind,source=/path-to-plugins-folder,destination=/plugins \
       --name metabase metabase/metabase

 .. image:: /images/tutorials/clickhouse-metabase/docker.gif
    :alt: Animated GIF showing pulling latest docker image and running it

 Adding drivers
 ++++++++++++++
-Metabase comes with a predefined set of supported database.
+Metabase comes with a predefined set of supported databases.
 ClickHouse is not in `the list of officially supported drivers <https://www.metabase.com/docs/latest/databases/connecting#connecting-to-supported-databases>`_, but we can include it `as a third-party community driver <https://www.metabase.com/docs/latest/developers-guide/partner-and-community-drivers#community-drivers>`_.

-You can find ClickHouse driver (and extra documentation, in case you need it) in ClickHouse driver for Metabase `GitHub repository <https://github.com/ClickHouse/metabase-clickhouse-driver>`_.
+You can find the ClickHouse driver (and extra documentation, in case you need it) in the ClickHouse driver for Metabase `GitHub repository <https://github.com/ClickHouse/metabase-clickhouse-driver>`_.

 Load the driver by going `to the latest release <https://github.com/ClickHouse/metabase-clickhouse-driver/releases>`_ and selecting ``clickhouse.metabase-driver.jar`` from the list of assets.

 .. image:: /images/tutorials/clickhouse-metabase/driver.gif
    :alt: Animated GIF showing loading the driver for ClickHouse Metabase from the GitHub page

 Add this file to the folder that you mounted in the previous step.
-This will allow Metabase to access ClickHouse driver and therefore work with ClickHouse data.
+This will allow Metabase to access the ClickHouse driver and therefore work with ClickHouse data.

 Starting Metabase
 -----------------